MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 NAT (Network Address Translation)

-## Special network addresses

-**Network**: all zeros after mask (e.g. 128.211.0.16/28 = 10000000 11010011 00000000 0001**_0000_**)

-**Broadcasting** that means send to all, all 1s are used (e.g. 10000000 11010011 00000000 0001**_1111_**)

-**Limited broadcast** refers to a broadcast on a directly-connected network.
-It is used during system startup by a computer that does not yet know the network number.
-Informally, we say that the broadcast is limited to a “single LAN” meaning that it will never be forwarded by a router.
-All 32 bits are 1s: **_11111111 11111111 11111111 11111111_**.

-TCP/IP contains protocols a computer can use to obtain its IP address automatically when the computer boots... but the startup protocols also use an IP to communicate, this is all 0s **_00000000 00000000 00000000 00000000_**.

-**Loopback address** used to test network applications. e.g., for preliminary debugging after a network application has been created.
-A programmer must have two application programs that are intended to communicate across a network, instead of executing each program on a separate computer the programmer runs both programs on a single computer and instructs them to use a loopback address when communicating.
-During loopback testing no packets ever leave a computer, the IP software forwards packets from one application to another.
-IP serverves the network prefix 127/8 (so 01111111 **_00000000 00000000 00000000_**).

-**Multicast address** means send a packet to a group of hosts, in internet multicast is notmally blocked.
-In IPv4 they start with 1110, so 224.0.0.0 to 239.255.255.255 (1110**_0000 00000000 00000000 00000000_**).

-Subnet reserved to enable local communication when hosts **cannot find an IP** address: 169.254.0.0/16.
-Each host randomly chooses one IP from that subnet.

 ## ARP

-In link layer there is **ARP** (Address Resolution Protocol).
-A host can resolve addresses of the same physical network only.
+**ARP** (Address Resolution Protocol) is a link layer protocol that allows a host to resolve addresses in the same physical network.
 ARP example: suppose B needs to resolve the IP address of C, B broadcasts a request that says: “I'm looking for the MAC address of a host that has IP address C”.
 An ARP request message reaches all computers on a network, when C receives a copy of the request it sends a directed reply back to B that says: “I'm the computer with IP address C, and my MAC address is M”:

 ![https://i.imgur.com/ZBVMweO.png](https://i.imgur.com/ZBVMweO.png)